camillerose/Predicting_Fasting_Experience/README.md

 # Predicting Fasting Experience
 This notebook uses data from a fasting app to predict whether someone will have a positive or negative fasting experience.
 In addition, there is a heavy exploratory data analysis component in this notebook, including k-means clustering, the labels of which are used in a random forest regression model.
+This analysis was completed in 8 hours.

 ## Goals:
 - Identify key factors that influence a user’s fasting experience